datatrail-jhu/02_googlecloud/manuscript/07_slides.md

 Create a blanck presentation as we saw before.
 From here you can begin to:

-* type in the dotted boxes to add text to your presentation
+* Type in the dotted boxes to add text to your presentation
-* add new slides to your presentation by clicking on the + sign in the top left-hand corner.
+* Add new slides to your presentation by clicking on the + sign in the top left-hand corner.

 ![Add a new slide on Google Slides](images/07_slides/07_google_slides_04.png)

-* add images to your slides by clicking on the image icon.
+* Add images to your slides by clicking on the image icon.

 ![Add an image on Google Slides](images/07_slides/07_google_slides_05.png)

-* once you have created all the slides, you can easily present them.
+Once you have created all the slides, you can easily present them.
 On the right-hand corner of the window, click on Present and your slides will be in full-screen mode ready to be presented.

 ![View your presentation](images/07_slides/07_google_slides_06.png)

 As you prepare your presentation, it's best to keep a few guidelines in mind:

 1. Minimize the number of words you put on any slide.
 2. Whenever possible, use pictures instead of words.
 3. Make sure images and text are as large as possible.
-4. Use consistent text font and colors throughout slideshow.
+4. Use consistent text font and colors throughout the presentation.

 ### Slides and Video